Alvor1991/PP3-Python/README.md

 ![Fitness Tracker mockup image](assets/readme-files/welcome.png)

-The Fitness Tracker is a personalized application designed to streamline my marathon training journey.
+The Fitness Tracker app is a personalized application designed to streamline my marathon training journey.
 Developed with simplicity and functionality in mind, this tracker serves as my dedicated tool for logging workouts, tracking progress, and staying motivated as I prepare for my upcoming marathon.

 Visit the deployed application [here](https://marathon-tracker-3c8498abb267.herokuapp.com/).